-Technology

-Materials and Design
+Technology Electives Materials and Design

 Students follow the Design Process to investigate, design, produce and evaluate solutions to design problems.
 They develop their understanding of design and understand the purpose of design briefs.
 They study materials used in the manufacture of their products and apply this knowledge to their work, whilst using a range of graphic communication techniques to develop and share their ideas.
-Students work with timber and metals to create a combination stool and toolbox utilising a specific set of criteria.
-Students are introduced to a variety of basic hand and power tools and equipment.
+Students work with timber and acrylics to create an entertaining product for young people such as a toy or tabletop game.
+Students are introduced to a variety of fundamental hand tools, power tools and equipment.
 They develop their production skills while observing safe working procedures.